 Style is timeless.
-It may not be your preferred taste, but always looks well-done.
+A particular style may not be your preferred taste, but always looks well-done.
 Style is comfortable, inviting, coordinated.
-Ideally, it allows for updating with just minor changes, hence the idea that it is timeless.
+Ideally, it allows for updating with just minor changes…timeless.
 You may prefer a modern style setting, but a well-done traditional setting will be just as comfortable for most people, and vice versa.
-Style can be neutral or colorful, but often has a decent amount of color built on a tasteful neutral base, like we saw in the first house.
-True style will allow for newer and older pieces, flowing together in a look that reflects the homeowner, and not one particular store, brand, or decade.
+Enduring style can be neutral or colorful, but often has a decent amount of color built on a tasteful neutral base.
+True style will allow for both new and older pieces, flowing together in a look that reflects the homeowner instead of one particular store, brand, or decade.

-Fads have a much shorter lifespan, usually less than 3 years, and sometimes much shorter.
-These fads are the bread and butter of fashion magazines, including home fashions.
-Every year, I see an article stating that wallpaper is “back”.
-(Please, no.) Pantone picks a color of the year; this year it’s emerald.
-Last year, tangerine.
+Fads have a lightning-quick lifespan, usually under three years, and sometimes much shorter.
+These fads are the bread and butter of fashion magazines and retailers, including home fashions.
+Every year, I see an article stating that wallpaper is “back.”
+(Please, no.) Pantone picks a color of the year; recently it was emerald.
+The year before that, tangerine.
 Honeysuckle the year before.
 One of my designer friends mentioned that everything is horizontal stripes in New York this year.
-I’m not sure what the craze was about for chevrons last year, but I can do without those kinds of fads (and drains on my wallet).
+I’m not sure what that craze was about for chevrons, but I can do without those kinds of fads (and drains on my wallet).